top of page

 Personalised Health Budget Offer: please click here to find out more.

-Plugin: this project is based in 4 inpatient settings across Birmingham and Coventry and focuses on using accessible music technology to create new songs and music.
+Plugin: from 2025, thanks to funding from Youth Music, Plugin will be based in 2 inpatient settings in Birmingham.
+The project focuses on using accessible music technology to create new songs and music.
 Please see our Young People strand for more information.

 Wavelength: this project provides music making opportunities for young people aged 14-24 referred across mental health services in Birmingham and Solihull, from early detection and intervention services through to acute and forensic services.
 Please see our Young People strand for more information.